gomes-lab/H-CLMP/README.md

 1).
 Pretrain a WGAN for transfer learning.

-Head to the main folder and run:
+Change the current working directory to the main folder and run:
 ```shell script
 python WGAN_for_DOS/train_GAN.py
 ```